A smart move to next-generation identity credentials

 - Has served in place of a visa for deployment to Iraq

-- Is recognized as an identification card under the Geneva Conventions
+- It is recognized as an identification card under the Geneva Conventions.

 The future of US military ID

 Web magazine fedscoop reported on 7 February 2019 that the DOD is working with a Brooklyn-based artificial intelligence startup to replace the military CAC and build better identity, credentialing, and access management (ICAM) through “deep-learning-based” AI.

 However, DOD Chief Information Officer Dana Deasy said in September 2018 that the CAC card is still a key component of the DOD security and will remain the “principal authenticator for the foreseeable future.”

 DOD also said the National Institute of Standards and Technology's new SP 800-63 digital identity guidelines are central to normalizing identity management.